Unleavened bread feast

 To be organized for war, a fifth, divided into 5, the belly, belly, armed, brace.

-Notice 15 in the Hebrew root letters also means belly.
+15 in the Hebrew root letters also means belly, which is what I will be pointing out below.

 It is not easy to eat spiritual food if you are used to junk food, the body will crave what it is used to.